ImperialCollegeLondon/natural_number_game/README.md

 ### CoCalc

-You can play this game online on CoCalc -- I can set it to you as an assignment.
-Ask Kevin for information.
+If you are paying $14 a month for a paid account on CoCalc, you can play the game online on CoCalc.

 ### Installation instructions